 |The Canadian Test for English Scholars and Trainees (CanTEST)||Speaking||4.5|

-The Pharmacy Technician Program of the CDI College – Edmonton City Centre campus has been awarded Accreditation status by the Canadian Council of Accreditation of Pharmacy Programs (CCAPP) for a three-year term ending June 30, 2021.
+The Pharmacy Technician program at CDI College's Burnaby campus has been awarded the status of Full Accreditation by the Canadian Council for Accreditation of Pharmacy Programs (CCAPP) for an eighteen-month term, from January 1, 2020, to June 30, 2021.